bassmanitram/actions-for-nautilus/configurator/README.md

 And that configuration has a detailed canonical JSON Schema describing it.

-So, I COULD have built a GTK-based UI from scratch and become highly frustrated that with all little details necessary to make configuring this tiny extension pleasant for you.
+So, I COULD have built a GTK-based UI from scratch and become highly frustrated with all little details necessary to make configuring this tiny extension pleasant for you.

 Basically a glorified JSON file editor!